-MDA scheme is promotion assistance for development of Khadi which is paid at 20% on production.
-Approximately 25% of MDA is paid to the institution from which 25% is given to artisans as incentive and 30% is offered to institution for production and 45% for marketing purposes.
-Under MDA scheme, financial assistance of 25% is reserved for payment among weavers and spinners as an additional incentive through their post/bank office account.
+MDA scheme is promotion assistance for the development of Khadi which is paid at 20% on the production.
+Approximately 25% of MDA is paid to the institution of which 25% is given to artisans as an incentive and 30% is offered to institutions for production and 45% for marketing purposes.
+Under the MDA scheme, financial assistance of 25% is reserved for payment among weavers and spinners as an additional incentive through their post/bank office account.

 KVIC also implements various other promotional activities for the development of different village industries, such as handmade paper, polymer, agro and chemical-based, bee-keeping, and other forest-related activities.
 KVIC loans are offered by various financial institutions at attractive interest rates.

 Just after its establishment, KVIC took over All India Khadi and Village Industries Board.
 KVIC operates via its network of zonal offices located in Delhi, Bhopal, Bangalore, Kolkata, Mumbai (HO), and Guwahati.